eclipse-xfsc/facis/README.md

-# FACIS (Federation Architecture for Composed Infrastructure Services) Landing Page
+# FACIS: Federation Architecture for Composed Infrastructure Services

 ## Introduction
-**FACIS** stands for *Federation Architecture for Composed Infrastructure Services*.
 The FACIS landing page act as an entry-point for all open-source components, specification, and implementation developed under FACIS project.
 The goal is to guide the developers and contributors with the foundational blueprints to build a secure, interoperable and scalable multi-provider cloud-edge continuum.

 FACIS combines innovative technologies such as **Federation Architecture Patterns (FAPs)**, **machine-readable Service Level Agreements (SLAs)**, and **low-code orchestration engines**.
 These along with strong governance frameworks, improves scalability, security, and compliance with regulations, while enabling organizations to retain control of their data.